The Story of the Paddle Steamer Kingswear Castle Restoration 1973 to 1983

 About this Project

-This site is a not-for-profit project to record the initial period, 1973 to 1983, of the restoration of the paddle steamer Kingswear Castle.
+This section records the initial period, 1973 to 1983, of the restoration of the paddle steamer Kingswear Castle.
 This succeeded in bringing the ship, discarded in 1965, to full working order.
 It paved the way for return to revenue earning service and access to funds that enabled maintenance, improvements and major replacements such as boiler, decking and hull plating.
 Records of these later events can be found on Kingswear Castle Trust website here.

 The early work recorded here was carried out by volunteer members of the Paddle Steamer Preservation Society.
 Unlike the 21st century, there were no mobile phones, and no digital photography or social media in the 1970s.
 Communications were carried out by home telephone calls and mail.
 Reports and comments were published in the PSPS journal “Paddle Wheels”.
 These, together with the log books and personal recollections have been used in an attempt to bring to life material that exists in the archives and make it more accessible.
 It is intended to bring back some of the atmosphere surrounding the ten years that it eventually took to complete the work.